purang2/purang2/README.md

 ### 🏆🙏🏻 My Goal [2021 S/S]
 - Algorithm Master!!
    - Competitions[Samsung,Kakao]
 - Building a well English conversation skill!
    - I'm planning to make a **ENG Study Group**
-- Data Processing with ML,DL
+- Becoming more skillful in data processing like ML/DL/NLP
    - 🐱‍👤Kaggle [Study everyday!]
 - Research
    - What should be my Main Subject?